 I expressed my concern about the wrapper to Ro.
 I’m not a big fan of these corn-based plastics because growing corn has a huge environmental impact and most of it is GMO.
 Also, these plastics require an industrial composting facility to break down.

 I suggested using a cellulose wrapper instead, and Ro has told me he has sourced such a wrapper and will try it in the next iteration of the brush.
-He even mentions it in the FAQ on his website.

 The Brush with Bamboo website also has information about proper disposal of the toothbrush once it wears out (including clever ways to reuse the handle) and other environmental information.